 However, in practice, if these two lights are individually placed on the same stand and same umbrella at full power, and metered at the same distance, the Nikon SB-800 (24 mm zoom) meters about 1 stop less power than an AlienBees B400, and two stops less than a B800 (7 inch reflector).
 So in this umbrella use, I'd claim the SB-800 was perhaps 75 watt seconds equivalent in a metered comparison.
 That, plus the SB-800 1400uf capacitor and 325V voltage values compute to be: 1/2 CV² = 75 watt seconds.

 But umbrellas are not pertinent to milk drops, direct flash from a few inches is a key factor there (at lowest power).
 At its 1/128 power setting, my estimate is about 0.5 watt-seconds for the SB-800.
 But it still works fine up close - maybe 7 to 10 inches (about 18 to 25 cm), ISO 200 and f/16 - and it sure is fast.
 (Note: 0.75 foot x f/16 = GN 12 at ISO 200, which is GN 8.5 at ISO 100, which agrees with the GN chart for 1/128 power at 24 mm).

-In summary, the studio light capacitor is partially charged depending on the power level setting.
+In summary, the studio light capacitor is charged depending on the voltage level setting.
 Then it is always fully dumped when fired, and this is relatively slow.
-The speedlight capacitor is always fully charged to maximum level, but it is abruptly interrupted to produce lower power settings, and this is often quite fast — however then its comparative power level is rather low.
+The speedlight capacitor is always fully charged to maximum level and voltage, but it is abruptly interrupted to produce lower power settings.
+The shorter time is often quite fast — however then its comparative power level is rather low.
 All units are fast for portraits, but only the speedlight at low power is fast enough for milk drops.